bivafra/libbmb/README.md

     template <typename T>
     void A<T>::foo() {...}
     ```
-    it is painful to separatly declare and define template class methods.
+    it is painful to separately declare and define template class methods.
 Boilerplate
     can be avoided using strange looking macroses like:
     ```c++
     // Start of the `.tpp` file